How does Facebook make money? Analyzing Facebook's revenue in 2026

 • Facebook users watch 100 million hours of video content on Facebook per day (Facebook via TechCrunch)

-• 4.2 billion pieces of spam content removed by Facebook over 2020 (Facebook via Statista)
+• In Q2 2025 alone, about 165 million pieces of spam content were removed by Facebook in 2025 (Facebook via Statista)

-• 50 prominent fake news stories were shared, commented, and reacted to 22 million times on Facebook in 2018 (BuzzFeed)
+• 50 prominent fake news stories were shared, commented on, and reacted to 22 million times on Facebook in 2018 (BuzzFeed)

 • 50% of Indians were exposed to fake news on Facebook or WhatsApp in the run-up to the 2019 general election (Economic Times)

-• 3.1% of US Facebook users identify themselves as problem users (i.e. Facebook affects their lives negatively, and they could not control their usage levels) (Facebook)
+• 3.1% of US Facebook users identify themselves as problem users (i.e., Facebook affects their lives negatively, and they cannot control their usage levels) (Facebook)

-• 85% of US businesses have used Facebook as a marketing platform since 2016 (eMarketer)
+• 91% of US businesses have used Facebook as a marketing platform since 2016 (Cropink)

 • 80.4% of social referrals to eCommerce sites come through Facebook (eMarketer)